Home > Desserts > Chocolate Tiramisu

 Instructions

-A note on the Chocolate Pastry Cream
+Chocolate Pastry Cream

 Mascarpone Cream

-• In a separate bowl, add the heavy cream and mascarpone and whip until you reach stiff peaks.
-Set aside in the fridge.
+• Whip mascarpone and cream – In a separate bowl, add the heavy cream and mascarpone and whip until you reach stiff peaks.

 Coffee Syrup

-• Add the instant coffee powder and sugar in a large jug and mix using a spoon.
+• Prepare coffee mixture – Add the instant coffee powder and sugar in a large jug and mix using a spoon.
 Add the boiling water and mix until well combined and everything is dissolved.
 Add the Frangelico or rum (optional) and milk, and mix until well combined.
-You’ll dip the sponge finger biscuits in this.
+Youā€™ll dip the sponge finger biscuits in this.

 Assembly

-• Add another layer of coffee-soaked sponge finger biscuits on top.
-Add the chocolate pastry cream and spread as evenly as you can.
+• Add chocolate pastry cream and cocoa powder – Add the chocolate pastry cream and spread as evenly as you can.
 Dust with a final layer of cocoa powder.
-Chill in the fridge, covered for 2 hours, overnight is ideal.
-Slice and serve.
+Cover with plastic wrap and chill in the fridge for a minimum of 4 hours, overnight is best.
+Slice and use a silicone spatula to take out and serve.

 Notes

-Instant Coffee powder - I used Nescafé instant coffee powder.
+Instant Coffee powder – I used NescafĆ© instant coffee powder.
 You can use less if you like, but a strong coffee flavor really makes this dessert iconic.
 You can use decaf if you like.

-Sponge finger biscuits - These are found at specialty Italian delis or at most supermarkets in the biscuit/cookie isle.
-Each packet usually has 30 cookies.
-You’ll need 40 to make this recipe using the baking dish I used.
+Sponge finger biscuits – also known as lady fingers or ā€˜Savoirardiā€™ biscuits are found at specialty Italian delis or at most supermarkets in the biscuit/cookie isle.
+Each packet usually has 30 cookies and brands vary in biscuit size.
+Youā€™ll need 40 to make this recipe using the baking dish I used.

-Chocolate Pastry Cream - I have a really good chocolate pastry cream recipe that goes perfectly with this recipe.
-It’s a classic French pastry cream laced with cocoa and chocolate.
-What you’re left with is a perfectly silky and pipeable pastry cream that can hold it’s shape as a filling in cakes, cupcakes and even this dessert!
-Make this up to three days in advance to let it chill and make the layering process easier.
+Chocolate Pastry CreamI have a really good chocolate pastry cream recipe that goes perfectly with this recipe.
+Itā€™s a classic French pastry cream laced with cocoa and chocolate.
+What youā€™re left with is a perfectly silky and pipeable pastry cream that can hold itā€™s shape as a filling in cakes, cupcakes and even this dessert!
+Make this up to three days in advance to let it chill and make the layering process easier.Ā

 Vanilla extract - for this recipe, you want to use an alcohol-free vanilla extract otherwise you risk your eggs never whipping.